 I have provided an up to date organization chart as well as a table outlining where our sworn resources are currently allocated.
 That information can be found in Addendum #1.

-Equipment
+Fleet & Supply

-Uniforms were purchased in Summer of 2009
+Uniforms were purchased in summer of 2009.
+A total of 6 items per officer were acquired at their discretion.

+362 PBTs were purchased thru GTSB grant

-ISP’s bullet proof vests are approaching their end of life.
+ISP’s bullet proof vests are approaching their 5 years of life.
 Research has begun in an attempt to identify new vests.
 The following vests are being tested by Troopers Griggs and Stine.
 1) PPI; 2) ABA XT2-2; 3) ABA FZ11.0; 4) Extreme Safariland; 5) First Choice MFF310NF; 6) US Armor; 7.
-Paraclete vest .
+Paraclete vest.

 Radars- Thanks to federal funding through a GTSB grant and asset forfeiture funds to supplement those grant funds, ISP was able to order 38 radars in 2008.
 These units enabled us to equip all of our lieutenants with units comparable to the troopers and afforded us the opportunity to have spare units in each district.

-Rifles- Currently 151 rifles have been issued to troopers in the field.
+Rifles- Currently 217 rifles have been issued to troopers in the field.
 Training was completed and cleaning kits issued out to all.
+The remainders of the rifles were purchased to provide to each uniformed member once training is completed.

 Vehicles are ordered annually to replace approximately 1/3 of the enforcement fleet.
-We are planning vehicles this year to address our fleet replacement needs.
+We are planning on ordering 100 vehicles this year to address our fleet replacement needs.
 We have worked diligently to reduce our fleet mileage to 90,000 miles.
-This has provided a better return on the sale of the vehicles at auction and lowered maintenance costs associated with higher mileage vehicles.
-The 3 to 3 ½-year lifecycle coincides with the lifecycle of the in-car computer system.
+However a recent DAS directive will now require our vehicle mileage turn-in be changed to 108,000 miles effective immediately.
 Other equipment used to outfit our patrol vehicles are purchased through varying lifecycles as well, so the equipment purchases are staggered as well to meet the needs of the fleet.

+Planning & Technology

 Technology has become and will likely remain one of our larger fiscal demands.
 The efficiency gained by the use of technologies has enhanced our performance in many areas.
 The opportunities to gather and retrieve data have greatly improved.
 The increased amount of data accessible and the efficiency in which it may be retrieved has saved many hours compared to the manual retrieval procedure previously used.
 These are the highlights of the projects and issues currently on-going in the area of technology.

-Computer Aided Dispatch / Mobile Data Client (MACH)
+Mobile Architecture for Communications Handling (MACH)

 The ISP began a pilot project in Districts 1, 2, and Des Moines State Radio on October 28, 2008.
 This project involves software known as Mobile Architecture for Communications Handling (MACH).
-MACH has been developed by the same company that developed TraCS.
-MACH offers automatic vehicle locating, instant messaging (one-on-one), chat messaging (group instant messaging), and alert messaging.
-Access to computerized IOWA/NCIC/NLETS queries is planned for a future version of MACH.
-A significant deficiency in the ISP’s data collection capabilities continues to be the absence of a computer aided dispatch (CAD) system.
-The purpose of a CAD is to document information about public safety calls for service and to distribute this information to field personnel.
-A CAD can also produce reports for command staff, media, and legislative staff.
-Additionally, a CAD will provide a central data repository for all six ISP communications centers.
+MACH has been developed by the same company that developed the Traffic and Criminal Software (TraCS).
+MACH offers automatic vehicle locating, instant messaging, chat messaging, and alert messaging.
+Access to computerized IOWA/NCIC/NLETS queries will be included in the near future.
+Throughout the year 2009, access to the MACH pilot project was expanded to all six communication centers and approximately thirty additional troopers throughout the state.
+Expanding the pilot project was intended to prove MACH’s viability in all geographic regions of the state.

 Cellular Air Cards

 The cellular air cards provide a critical means of mobile data communication for the ISP.
-A permanent funding source must be identified prior to fiscal year 2010.
-A GTSB grant for $54,000 each year for the next two years is pending.
-Funding at this level will fund airtime for four districts.
-The remaining districts will be funded by last year’s mobile technology appropriation.
+Currently troopers at all ranks use cellular air cards on a daily basis to perform their job duties.
+A permanent funding source must be identified prior to fiscal year 2011.
 Nearly all future technology applications will depend on these devices.

 Mobile Computers